 We provide legal services to our clients from a simple divorce to complex case with a number of legal issues to hash out between the parties.
 That may include child custody, visitation, support, and enforcement of pending Court Orders (Motions to Show Cause and Show Cause Orders).

-While you may not understand where to begin, our Charlotte family lawyers do.
-Our goal is to guide you through the separation and divorce process while taking into consideration your unique circumstances.Contact Our Charlotte Divorce Lawyers to Get Your Questions Answered
+While you may not understand where to begin, our family lawyers do.
+Our goal is to guide you through the legal process while taking into consideration your unique circumstances.Contact Our Attorneys to Get Your Questions Answered

-When you’re ready to consult with an attorney, contact the Charlotte divorce attorneys at Powers Law Firm PA.
-Contact us online or by telephone at 704-342-4357 to arrange an initial consultation with Charlotte family law attorney Bill Powers.
+When you’re ready to consult with an attorney, contact the Charlotte divorce lawyers at Powers Law Firm PA.
+Contact us online or by telephone at 704-342-4357 to arrange an initial consultation with family law attorney Bill Powers.

 Charlotte Divorce Lawyer | Carolina Family Law Attorney | Carolina Attorneys